This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-What do I need to know about pertussis in children?
+What do I need to know about pertussis?

-What are the signs and symptoms of pertussis in children?
+What are the signs and symptoms of pertussis?

 It may take 3 to 21 days for your child to get pertussis after contact with the bacteria.
 This time is called the incubation period.
 Pertussis begins like a cold.
-After a coughing spell, it may seem like your child cannot get his next breath.
-When the coughing ends and your child takes a breath, he may make a whooping noise.
-When he coughs, his face or fingertips may turn red, blue, or white because he is not getting enough oxygen.
+After a coughing spell, it may seem like your child cannot get his or her next breath.
+When the coughing ends and your child takes a breath, he or she may make a whooping noise.
+When he or she coughs, his or her face or fingertips may turn red, blue, or white because he or she is not getting enough oxygen.
 This may last 2 weeks or longer.
 After 2 to 4 more weeks, your child will begin to feel better.
 The cough may last 1 to 3 months.
 Your child may also have the following signs and symptoms:

 - Sneezing and a stuffy nose